“Knowing yourself is the beginning of all wisdom”Aristotle

 After completing her law degree Shannon decided to switch paths to become a nutrition professional and explore more of the world.
 Spending the past two and a half years (and counting) living out of a suitcase, Shannon has explored Vietnam, Thailand, Bali, Melbourne, Sydney, Gold Coast, LA, Singapore, Dublin, Naples, Hong Kong, Japan, London, Florida, New Orleans, New York, Hawaii, Madrid, Amsterdam, Taipei, Krakow, Vienna and Lisbon.
 Shannon believes (and I agree) that her travels have given her a unique perspective on health, fitness, and what it means to live a fulfilling and enjoyable lifestyle.

 From a philosophical standpoint, Shannon believes in the consilience of knowledge across different disciplines and has an interest in neuroscience, psychology, philosophy, literature and art.
 She values truth, strength, compassion, vulnerability, humility, courage and commitment and spends her time reading, thinking, helping and living.
+Shannon believes in the power of not only third-person, scientific knowledge.
+But, also, first-person knowledge sourced through introspection.

 So as you can see, she’s the perfect for…